-Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
+Because the focus of Governmental Funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for Governmental Funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of SWT's near-term financing decisions.
-Both the governmental fund Balance Sheet and the governmental fund Statement of Revenues, Expenditures, and Changes in Fund Balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.
+Both the Governmental Fund Balance Sheet and the Governmental Fund Statement of Revenues, Expenditures, and Changes in Fund Balances provide a reconciliation to facilitate this comparison between Governmental Funds and governmental activities.

-SWT maintained the following individual governmental funds during 2016: the General Fund, SWS Relocation, SWT Buses, SWS Development, and the Capital and Equipment Capital Projects Funds.
+SWT maintained the following individual governmental funds during 2018: The General Fund, SWS Relocation, SWT Facilities Improvement, SWS Development, and the Capital and Equipment Capital Projects Funds.
 In addition, SWT maintains three Debt Service Funds for SW Village Debt, Energy Savings Debt, and Eden Prairie Garage Remodel Debt.